cdce8p/python-typing-update/README.md

 - `--py38-plus` (default): Imports from `mypy_extensions` and `typing_extensions` when possible.
 - `--py39-plus`: Rewrite [PEP 585][PEP585] typing imports.
 Additionally `typing.Hashable` and `typing.Sized` will also be replace by their `collections.abc` equivalents.

+**`--keep-updates`**
+Keep updates even if no import was removed.
+Use with caution, might result in more errors.

 **`--black`**
 Run `black` formatting after updates.